N1l0c/n-ality-av/README.md

 - The open-source audio + creative coding community
 - Early testers and those who heard the tones before they saw the shapes
+- Shoutout to @Alex at the Cynefin Community for his inspirational polyrhythm prototype
 - All the fishes still swimming in the deep

 ---